 Though Granni’s flow is slightly less powerful, the two waterfalls side by side are a sight to behold.
 Haifoss by itself eclipses most other waterfalls you’ll see in your lifetime.
 The two waterfalls are located in a gorge created by the Fossa River.

 It is possible to hike down to the falls if you’re spending a significant amount of your day at the waterfall and its surrounding valley, but the view from the top is incredible, and easily accessible from the parking lot.
-From the parking lot, you can walk along the edge of the gorge taking in the waterfalls from multiple viewing points.
+From the parking lot, you can walk along the edge of the gorge taking in the waterfalls from multiple viewing points which is the perfect thing to do with 4 days in Iceland!

 In the winter, Haifoss is usually inaccessible unless you are driving there in buses or jeeps designed for winter weather and icy gravel roads.
 Don’t attempt the drive unless you are in an appropriate vehicle.
 Even in summer, the gravel roads are rocky and full of potholes and require slow driving and patience.